Maradox/osmdroid-wiki/How-to-use-the-osmdroid-library.md

 mMapView.getOverlays().add(this.mMinimapOverlay);
 ````

 Pro tip: If you want the minimap to stay put when rotation is enabled, create a second map view in your layout file, then wire up a change listener on the main map and use that to set the location on the minimap.
 For the reverse, you need to do the same process, however you have to filter map motion events to prevent infinite looping.
+There's an example on how to sync the views within the example application.